JDk 17

 public record Person(String lastname, String firstname, LocalDate birthday) {}

-Sealed classes are a powerful constructs to constrain your inheritance hierarchy.
+Sealed classes are a powerful construct to constrain your inheritance hierarchy.

 Pattern Matching for Switch